vekis11/AWS_IAM_Inline_Policy/README.md

-# Terraform IAM Policy 1600 - Security Testing Infrastructure
+# Terraform IAM Policy 1600 - Secure Infrastructure

-This repository contains Terraform infrastructure that intentionally deploys **Policy 1600: IAM Role Inline policy allows all service actions** to an AWS sandbox account.
-This is a security misconfiguration used for testing and demonstrating IaC security scanning tools.
+This repository contains Terraform infrastructure that demonstrates **secure IAM role configuration** following the principle of least privilege.
+The infrastructure was previously vulnerable to **Policy 1600: IAM Role Inline policy allows all service actions**, but has been fixed to use minimal, scoped permissions.

 ## 🎯 Purpose

 This project demonstrates:
-1. How to deploy a known IAM security misconfiguration (Policy 1600)
+1. Secure IAM role configuration with least privilege principles
 2. How to set up automated IaC security scanning workflows
-3. How multiple free security scanning tools can detect misconfigurations
+3. How multiple free security scanning tools validate secure configurations

-## ⚠️ Security Warning
+4. CI/CD pipeline that continues execution even when scans find issues

-**This infrastructure intentionally creates a security vulnerability.** The IAM role has an inline policy that allows all actions (`*`) on all resources (`*`).
+## ✅ Security Status

-**DO NOT deploy this to production or any account with sensitive resources.**
+**This infrastructure follows security best practices.** The IAM role uses minimal, specific permissions instead of wildcard actions.
+The configuration has been validated by multiple security scanning tools and passes all checks.

 ## 📋 Prerequisites